shuhei/elmbda/README.md

+# elmda (work in progress)

+My tiny attempt to implement lambda calculus with Elm.
+It will progress as I read [An Introduction to Functional Programming Through Lambda Calculus](http://store.doverpublications.com/0486478831.html).

+--

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform basic tasks.